ezaspy/ezaspy/README.md

 - 🔭 I’m currently finalising [(elrond)](https://github.com/ezaspy/elrond) - python script for forensic artefact analysis...
 - 🌱 I’m currently learning how to leverage Python & PowerShell for remote forensic artefact acquisition
+- 🌱 I’m currently learning how to build a custom web app for hosting material on [(oscybershop)](https://github.com/ezaspy/oscybershop)

 <!--
 **ezaspy/ezaspy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.